The following are known problems with

 INSERT_METHODoption).
 This differs from violations in the

-REPLACEdetects a unique key violation, it will change only the corresponding row in the underlying table it is writing to; that is, the first or last table, as determined by the
+REPLACEdetects a unique key violation, it changes only the corresponding row in the underlying table it is writing to; that is, the first or last table, as determined by the

 Similar considerations apply for